|Award||Product Image||Product Title||Price||Buy|

 Buying a sewing machine for your child is a choice which can have a major impact on their life (and, potentially, yours).
 Sewing is not for every child, but for those who take to it, it is a life skill which has been forgotten by many people.
 There is a certain joy in catching or growing your own food and consuming it, just as there is a certain joy in creating your own clothing and wearing it.
 The best part about creating your own clothing is that it is usually a lot cheaper and a lot better made.

 You should not rush into your choice of a sewing machine for your child.
 You do not need to do hours of research, but there are certain things which you should think about before you commit to buying.
 By doing a little research, you will be able to make an informed choice and choose a sewing machine which is right for your child and is going to last them.
 We have scoured the internet to bring you all the information you need to make that informed choice.

 Giving the gift of a sewing machine is giving the gift of sustainability.
 Children love to get gifts, and a sewing machine is no different, but it is different in its use.
 Most gifts are used and then thrown away.
 A sewing machine is a gift which can be carried over into adulthood (especially if you buy a high-quality machine).

-Take the time to find a sewing machine which matches the skill level and age of your child.
-Find a sewing machine which they can use and which is safe for them.
+Take the time to find a sewing machine that matches the skill level and age of your child.
+Find a sewing machine that they can use and which is safe for them.
 Make sure that you (or someone else) can be there to help them learn about their machine, and then watch at what your child can create.